 … But life is hard and sometimes – cruel.

 If you keep living in your imaginary perfect world, you will get that dreaded feeling of hopelessness every single time something stressful happens.

 So what can you do?
 How can you switch your mindset to stay 100% positive and say “Hey, this is fine.
 I can handle this”, even if it feels unbelievable?

 Here are the tips that worked for me.

 How To Stay Positive When Life Keeps Giving You Problems

 1. Accept the distress

 Yes, sh*t happens and it happened to you too – again.

 It is totally fine.
 Millions of people live problematic lives every day.

-Some of them are even extreme (like coping with very rare diseases, having an extremely big debt or becoming homeless).
+Some of them are even extreme (like coping with sporadic diseases, having an enormous debt or becoming homeless).